AdobeDocs/analytics.en/help/technotes/client-hints.md

 Not at this time.
 You can choose to collect all high-entropy hints or none.

-Note that fullVersionList is currently not collected because browser major version is captured as a low entropy hint.
+Note that fullVersionList is currently not collected because browser major version is captured as a low-entropy hint.

 +++